gitkitjs/gitkitjs/static/files/blog/hello-gitkitjs.md

 - Static publishing using the SvelteKit [static adapter](https://kit.svelte.dev/docs/adapter-static).
 - TypeScript

-Thank you to all the contributors in those communities. 🙏
+Thank you to Zero ASIC and all the contributors in those communities. 🙏

 To find out more, visit the [gitkitjs](https://github.com/gitkitjs/gitkitjs) repo on GitHub or check out the [guide](https://gitkitjs.dev/guide/quickstart).